aaronbell1/laravel-docker/README.md

 ```
 git clone *INSERT REPO HERE*
 ```
+<a name="setup"></a>
 ## Setup

-### Files
+### Adding Laravel Files

-Place your Laravel project within the `code` folder which can will be automatically linked to the `var/www` directory on the php service container.
+Place your Laravel project within the `code` folder which will be automatically linked to the `var/www` directory on the php service container.

-Once this is done, all changes made to the file in this directory will be immediately reflected on the server.
+Once this is done, all changes made to the files in this directory will be immediately reflected on the server.

-### Database
+### Database Settings

 1. In the `docker-compose.yml` file, you can set the details of the database that will be created by editing the following configuration keys under `services` > `mysql` > `environment`: